GAD-DIMNT-CPTEC/SCANPLOT/README.md

 # SCANPLOT

-Mirror do repositório do SCANPLOT
+Mirror do repositório do SCANPLOT.